graphite-project/graphite-web/docs/config-carbon.rst

 Metric Filters: allowed and blocked Metrics
 -------------------------------------------

-The metric filter functionality allows any of the carbon daemons to only accept metrics that are explicitly allowed and/or to reject rejected metrics.
+The metric filter functionality allows any of the Carbon daemons to only accept metrics that are explicitly allowed and/or to reject rejected metrics.
 The functionality can be enabled in carbon.conf with the ``USE_METRIC_FILTERS`` flag.
 This can be useful when too many metrics are being sent to a Graphite